 • Deposit.
 Typically 3-6 months' rent upfront.
 On a £2,000/month unit, that's £6,000-£12,000 before you've touched anything.

 • Fit-out costs.
-Even a basic refit runs £15,000-£30,000.
-Plumbing for backwashes, electrical for styling stations, flooring, decoration.
-It adds up fast.
+Even a basic refit runs £15,000-£30,000 once you factor in plumbing for backwashes, electrical for styling stations, flooring, and decoration.

 Total realistic budget for a modest move: £30,000-£50,000.
 For a significant upgrade: £50,000-£100,000.
 If those numbers make you nervous, you're not ready yet.